jnozzi/cocoadev.com/SiteContent/General/SubFrameworksInXCode.markdown

 http://michael.tyson.id.au/uploads/200705151446-2.jpg
 http://michael.tyson.id.au/uploads/200705151446-1.jpg

 Now the bulk of your application's code should be written within the framework, and compiled in to the main project, which should contain the interface-specific code to put it all together.
-Import headers from the framework using <code>#import <M<nowiki/>yApplication/M<nowiki/>yApplicationHeader.h></code>
+Import headers from the framework using     #import <M<nowiki/>yApplication/M<nowiki/>yApplicationHeader.h>

 An important step when creating header files within the framework is to declare their roles as 'public' if you wish them to be accessible outside the framework (in your main project, for example).
 This can be done by selecting the 'Copy Headers' build phase of the main target for the framework.
 In the corresponding file list, each header is displayed.
 Under the 'Role' column, each header's role is displayed - the default role is 'Project', which indicates to the build process that the headers are not to be copied into the resulting framework.
 Change the role to 'Public' to include the headers within the framework bundle.

 (Thanks to the iTheater team, whose excellent project structure I examined to learn how to do this)

-'''Single project frameworks'''
+**Single project frameworks**

 If you wish to use just one project for both the framework and the application, perform the following steps (these are derived from the apple documentation page linked at the top of this entry):